The entropic approach to causal correlations: Bipartite entropic causal inequalities

 In contrast to the DAG-based method, several choices of probability structure $\mathcal{S}$ compatible with $\mathcal{M}$ are possible, and the particular choice must be motivated on the basis of physical assumptions.
 One natural possibility would be to take $\mathcal{S}=\mathcal{M}$, as one may have no \emph{a priori} reason to think that the variables $A_{xy}$ and $A_{x'y'}$ have simultaneous physical meaning for $(x,y)\neq (x',y')$, and hence may not have a well-defined joint probability distribution.
 On the other hand, in some cases one may imagine that such inputs correspond to the choice of measurements of some physical properties that are simultaneously well-defined, as in a classical theory; hence, one may alternatively take $\mathcal{S}= \{ \cup_{M_j\in \mathcal{M}} M_j\}=\{S\}$.
 In the following, we will adopt the former approach and take $\mathcal{S}=\mathcal{M}$, since this constitutes the minimum assumptions compatible with the marginal scenario.
 The Shannon cone for $\mathcal{S}$ is thus

 as in Eq.~\eqref{eq:defconeS}.
-We note however that this physically motivated choice for $\mathcal{S}$ implies, for this particular scenario, that a global probability distribution does in fact exist.\footnote{ This is the result of the more general fact that different choices of $\mathcal{S}$ may provide equivalent descriptions of marginal probabilities~\cite{Vorob1962} and entropies~\cite{BMC2016}.} Taking $\mathcal{S}=\{S\}$ would thus provide an equivalent entropic characterization, and moreover, an equivalent characterization also at the level of Shannon (rather than entropic) cones (see Appendix~\ref{sec:A_gp}, for an extensive discussion).
+We note however that this physically motivated choice for $\mathcal{S}$ implies, for this particular scenario, that a global probability distribution does in fact exist.\footnote{ This is the result of the more general fact that different choices of $\mathcal{S}$ may provide equivalent descriptions of marginal probabilities~\cite{Vorob1962} and entropies~\cite{BMC2016}.} Taking $\mathcal{S}=\{S\}$ would thus provide an equivalent entropic characterization, and moreover, this equivalence also holds at the level of Shannon (rather than entropy) cones (see Appendix~\ref{sec:A_gp} for a more detailed discussion).

 We follow a method analogous to that used in Sec.~\ref{sec:causal_str_bi}.
-First, we characterize the cones $\Gamma_{\mathrm{A}\prec\mathrm{B}}$ and $\Gamma_{\mathrm{B}\prec\mathrm{A}}$ of entropy vectors for fixed-order causal correlations, then, we characterize the convex mixtures of such correlations.
+First, we characterize the cones $\Gamma^{\mathrm{A}\prec\mathrm{B}}$ and $\Gamma^{\mathrm{B}\prec\mathrm{A}}$ of entropy vectors for fixed-order causal correlations, then, we characterize the convex mixtures of such correlations.

 To do this, we note that the no-signaling conditions obeyed by fixed-order correlations (see Sec.~\ref{sec:causalcorr}) impose constraints on the counterfactual variables.
 For example, correlations consistent with the order $\mathrm{A}\prec\mathrm{B}$ obey $P(a|xy)=P(a|xy')$ for all $x,y,y',a$, which implies $A_{xy}=A_{xy'}$ and thus $H(A_{xy})=H(A_{xy'})$ also.
 Similarly, for $\mathrm{B}\prec\mathrm{A}$, we have $H(B_{xy})=H(B_{x'y})$ for all $x,x',y$.
-The cones $\Gamma_{\mathrm{A}\prec\mathrm{B}}$ and $\Gamma_{\mathrm{B}\prec\mathrm{A}}$ are thus given by
+The cones $\Gamma^{\mathrm{A}\prec\mathrm{B}}$ and $\Gamma^{\mathrm{B}\prec\mathrm{A}}$ are thus given by

 and